tnyeanderson/zet/20240404191010/README.md

 11. Map fields in structs will be initialized even if set to an empty object in the YAML.

+12. If the existing value of a map is a pointer to a struct and the same key exists in the YAML, a new struct will be initialized and the pointer will be changed.
+This is probably the least intuitive item in this list, especially when contrasted with #1 and #13.

+13. If the existing value of a map is a struct, that struct will be updated in-place with any values set in the YAML.

 All of the above points are demonstrated by the `yamlupdate` package [embedded](./yamlupdate) in this zet.